jrdupuis/UFSCar_IntTax/Remote_HPC_MCC.md

 `module list` lists the activated programs onto your account.

 `module avail` lists the programs installed on LCC.
 Use `module avail | grep "program_name"` to search for a specific program (note that most module names on are in lowercase).
+Alternatively, you can use `module spider "program_name"` to search for a specific program.

 `module load module_name` activates the program